Badaro/MTGOArchetypeParser/README.md

 If you're using the compare option, you also need to specify a second set of archetype definitions to use.
 The parameter for this is ```referenceformat=myotherformat``` parameter.

+Notice that ```format=myformat``` does *not* filters for events with that format, it only specifies which format to use for detection.
+So in most scenarios you'll be combining it with a filter parameter, like this: ```format=myformat filter=myformat```

 ## Filtering options

 There's a few ways to filter which events will included in the detection.
+Here's some of the most useful ones:

 * ```meta=mymeta``` lets you filter to only include events in a specific meta.
 You can also use ```meta=current``` to specify "most recent meta"
 * ```metaweek=weeknumber``` lets you filter to only include events in a specific meta week.
 You can also use ```metaweek=current``` to specify "most recent meta week".
 This parameter will be ignored if meta is not set.